suvorov21/DESY-testbeam/README.md

 ### Contributing to project
 Please check `CONTRIBUTING.md` file with simple suggestions and advices about contribution procedure.

-## The road map to start completely new analysis
+## The road map to start a completely new analysis
 You can start a completely new analysis that has nothing in common with the existing ones

 1. Create your analysis class inheriting from AnalysisBase.
 Optionally you can put it in your separate folder.